davidebolo1993/VISOR/README.md

 Simulations for short-reads data are run using wgsim, most of which parameters can be specified by the user, bwa-mem and samtools.
 When working in single-strand mode (-t single-strand), for each region specified in the  haplotype-specific .bed files, VISOR outputs 2 .bam files: in the 'watson' .bam file, read 1 and read 2 pairs have all forward and reverse orientation respectively; in the 'crick' .bam file, read 1 and read 2 pairs have all reverse and forward orientation respectively.
 It is also possible to specify a percentage of noise (pairs with incorrect orientation) that will be included in the crick and watson .bam files

+## VISOR LASeR Simulations

+Simulations for long-reads data are run using pbsim, most of which parameters can be specified by the user (the model_qc_clr file required is included in VISOR), minimap2 and samtools.

 ## VISOR SHORtS Outputs

 A .srt.bam file (and its index) for each region in the haplotype-specific .bed files.
 When working in single-strand mode, 2 .srt.bam files (and their index) for each region in the haplotype-specific .bed files.

+## VISOR LASeR Outputs

+A .srt.bam file (and its index) for each region in the haplotype-specific .bed files.